VPR Replay: Frequently Asked Questions

 How can I listen?

-- VPR.org: Atop this browser page, use the big gray bar with the play button.
-Click the down arrow on the right side of this audio player to select VPR Replay.
+- VPR.org: Atop this page (bottom of screen on mobile), look for the play button.
+Click or tap the waveform on the right of this player (says All Streams on desktop) to select VPR Replay.

 - Apps: Open the VPR app and tap the listen tab on the top of the screen then tap VPR Replay.